 By clicking on the Quran Gate, and passing under the entrance of Shiraz, you will be protected from calamities!
 Yes, that actually is an Iranian old belief that passing under the Quran keeps you away from disasters.
 That’s why Shirazian placed two exquisite Quran in the small room above the large entrance arch of their city to protect themselves and every newcomer.
 Follow the arrows to rich in this magical room.

-Ghavam orangery or Narenjestan_E Ghavam is a historic house with a great garden famous for its orange blossom odor in spring. he Ghavam complex was built in the 19th century during the Qajar period.
-The link will get you to the garden, passing by orange trees in a Persian garden, you will reach the big tradition house, decorated with ” Gol o Morgh” paintings and colorful windows.
+Qavam orangery or Narenjestan_E Ghavam is a historic house with a great garden famous for its orange blossom odor in spring.
+The Qavam house was built in the 19th century during the Qajar period.
+The link will get you to the garden, passing by orange trees in a Persian garden, you will reach the big traditional house, decorated with ” Gol o Morgh” paintings and colorful windows.
 Enjoy it.

 The citadel of Karimkhan or Arg_e Karimkhan, as its name suggests, was built during the reign of Karim Khan Zand, a king who considered himself not only the king but also the people’s advocate, and made many improvements in the city of Shiraz, the capital of his reign.
 The advocate of people was no exception from being jaloused to Shah Abbas for his royal complex (Naghshe Jahan square) and has built the citadel to have such a great complex.
 Arg was used to be the main residential palace of Karim Khan-e-Zand and his dynasty in Shiraz.